fuzzymfx/fuzzymfx.github.io/content/current.md

 Research:

 I am diving deeper into the world of AI, prompt engineering and fine-tuning LLMs to convert natural language to SQL queries.
-The need for this arose when we built an NL2SQL generator at StackIt, and it proved not to be entirely successful.
+The impetus for this exploration stemmed from the shortcomings of an NL2SQL generator at StackIt, prompting a quest for a robust platform automating SQL generation from natural language queries.
 The model was not able to generate SQL queries for complex questions.
 Thus, I am trying to understand the prompt engineering behind the entire infrastructure of Lookup AI.
 Our strategic plan involves developing a platform that can effortlessly translate natural language queries into SQL, automating the entire data extraction and analysis process.

 Books:

-*I promise to read books this time :P*
+Amidst these pursuits, I **vow** to finally delve into literary realms with the "Remembrance of Earth's Past" trilogy and indulge in a plethora of shows and games to diversify my experiences :p

 - Remembrance of Earth's Past: The Trilogy
 	- ~~The three-body problem~~